hzhang20902/hzhang20902/README.md

 - 🌱 I’m currently learning all the nuances in
 - the rabbitholes of fullstack development, such as:
 -
-- Threejs
+- Threejs, GLTF, Blender, React Three Fiber/Drei
 - ReactJs
-- RESTful APIs
+- RESTful APIs, MVC(+Service), Java/Spring Boot
-- JavaSpring
-- PSQL
-- dB migration
+- PSQL, dB migration, and integration w/Maven and Flyway
 - app deployment and web hosting
 -
 - 💞️ I’m looking to collaborate on any projects that work to bring people together